 Enteroinvasive E. coli causes bloody or nonbloody diarrhea, primarily in low- and middle-income countries.
 It is rare in the US.

 Enteroaggregative E. coli causes diarrhea of lesser severity but longer duration than the other subtypes.
 As with some of the other subtypes, it is more common in low- and middle-income countries and can be a cause of traveler's diarrhea.

 Other strains of E. coli are capable of causing extraintestinal infection (see Escherichia coli Infections Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
-Certain strains cause diarrhea, and all can cause infection when they invade... read more ).
+Certain strains cause diarrhea, and all can cause infection when... read more ).

 (See also Overview of Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more .)